-Did you know that figures published by the Higher Education Statistics Agency (HESA) in May 2010 confirm that 5 of the top 10 graduate average salaries in the UK are in Professional Engineering based employment?
+Graduate salary data specially commissioned by IESIS from the Higher Education Statistics Agency (HESA) survey of Summer 2014 confirms once again that 5 of the top 10 graduate average salaries in the UK are in Professional Engineering based employment?

-EngineeringUK research indicates that the mean (average) starting salaries for engineering and technology graduates are now 22% more than the mean for all graduates.
+EngineeringUK research indicates that the mean (average) starting salaries for engineering and technology graduates are now 22% more than the mean for all graduates of £21,725.
 This is partly a result of a continuing skills shortage in the sector.

 Mean average starting salaries for graduates show engineering and technology as the second highest group in the UK at £27,099 after Medicine and Dentistry at £32,040

 Note that graduate starting salaries are on average

-It remains a fact that, generally, female graduate salaries lag male salaries though, nowadays, not in all disciplines, with the average difference being .5% (Fig 13.3 of their report).In 2015 the difference was 8.5% so the gap is closing.
+It remains a fact that, generally, female graduate salaries lag male salaries though not in all disciplines, with the average difference being .5% (Fig 13.3 of their report).In 2015 the difference was 8.5% so the gap is closing.